pyeventsourcing/esdbclient/README.md

 assert events[1].data == event2.data
 ```

-Read a limited number of recorded events in stream.
+The example below shows how to read a limited number (two) of the recorded events
+in stream forwards from the start of the stream.

 ```python
 events = list(client.read_stream_events(stream_name1, limit=2))